 Question 3: From your experience, are there examples where some or all of the Mekong-Lancang countries have cooperated to yield a clear and positive trans-boundary river management outcome?

-Dr Sellamuttu: It is important to look at how lessons learned, and the cross-fertilisation of these.
+Dr Sellamuttu: It is important to look at how lessons are learned, and the cross-fertilisation of these.
 And, after the project is finished, to return to the site to see if some of its outcomes still remain.
-Dr Sellamuttu references the MRC’s SIMVA project, which seems have been effective cooperation, even if it was knowledge gathering.
+Dr Sellamuttu references the MRC’s SIMVA project, which seems to have been effective cooperation, even if it was knowledge gathering.

 Dr Pavlic: There are lots of groundwater examples.
 Worked by the CCOP and by MRC on capacity building – meetings to share experience.
 There are very limited cooperation opportunities around groundwater.